2. Chapter 2

 "She was quite right," said Aragorn as he examined the area.
 "It has healed nicely; the stitches only need to be removed."
 He retrieved a small knife with a very fine blade from his bag and set to work.

 "Your dagger will be better suited for what we have procured from the mess tent."
-Relieved of his own load, Damhir settled beside her and nodded to his right.
-Idrin thought for a moment and then passed the rabbit to him, getting to her feet: her slender blade was indeed not very suitable for cutting meat and joint.
+As though attuned to her thought, Damhir settled beside her – now relieved of his own load – and nodded to his right.
+Idrin considered for a moment and then passed the rabbit to him, getting to her feet: her slender blade was indeed not very suitable for cutting meat and joint.
 She washed her sticky hands and dagger and moved to the other side of the fire, noting that a pot was already heating over it.
 She studied the contents of one basket appraisingly, thankful for the abundance of ingredients, and set to chopping.

-"Any news from home?" asked Arvinion from where he had been sitting with Éothain, the basket of potatoes in front of them.
+"Any news from home?" asked Arvinion from where he was sitting with Éothain, the basket of potatoes in front of them.
 The avidity in his tone was hard to miss.

 Damhir stood gazing at her with a lopsided grin spreading wide on his face.
 Even though he already knew his wife believed their unborn child to be a boy, he never tired of hearing it.
 He was smitten with his becoming a father; and Idrin had never seen such a look of tenderness and pure rapture before.
 After a moment her brother blinked and regained his focus.